James N. Rowe: Silver Star

 The President of the United States of America, authorized by Act of Congress, July 8, 1918 (amended by act of July 25, 1963), takes pleasure in presenting the Silver Star to Major (Field Artillery) James Nicholas "Nick" Rowe (ASN: 0-91033), United States Army, for gallantry in action on 31 December 1968, while a prisoner of the Viet Cong in the U Minh Forest of South Vietnam.
 During the period 22 to 31 December 1968, after more than five years in Viet Cong prison camps, Major Rowe was forced by his captors to move at least twice daily to avoid friendly airstrikes.
 On 31 December at approximately 0900 hours, two helicopter gunships began firing into an area approximately 300 meters from his location.
 The guard detail consisted of one Viet Cong cadreman and five guards, one of whom was assigned to remain with Major Rowe at all times.
 The guard detail, while monitoring a radio, learned that South Vietnamese infantrymen were searching the terrain nearby.
 Becoming frightened, the guards moved Major Rowe into a large field of reeds, hoping to evade the infantry force.
 Major Rowe realized that if he were to escape, he must first get away from some of his guards, so he tricked them into splitting into smaller groups in order to exfiltrate the area.
 Major Rowe persuaded his one remaining guard that they were being surrounded and kept him moving in a circle through the dense underbrush.
 While doing so, Major Rowe was able to remove the magazine from the weapon slung across his guard's back.
 Finding a club, he overpowered his guard, knocking him unconscious, seized his radio, and moved 200 meters into a grassy area.
 At great personal risk he quickly cleared a section and signaled one of the circling helicopters, which landed and picked him up.
 His first action after rescue was to request permission to re-enter the area with combat troops and to continue the fight based upon his intimate knowledge of the area.
 Major Rowe's burning determination to escape, undiminished after five years of intimidation and deprivation, his clear-headedness in formulating an effective plan, and his audacity in executing it successfully, reflect the highest credit on his professionalism and extraordinary courage and are in keeping with the highest traditions of the military service.

 Commendations

-COL Rowe was awards the following awards throughout his career:
+COL Rowe was awarded the following awards throughout his career: